hannah416/G3/G3- miniproject1.md

 -> This Poster Day project fosters communication, collaboration, creativity, and critical thinking skills, not focusing on the perfection of each work of the posters.

-👏 **The poster that students made in class using their devices** 👏
+👏 **The poster that students made through Genially in class using their devices** 👏

 ![KakaoTalk_Photo_2024-04-16-23-28-25 001](https://github.com/hannah416/G3/assets/162323285/ef367338-0928-4a88-af23-ff4d5137897a)
 ![KakaoTalk_Photo_2024-04-16-23-28-25 002](https://github.com/hannah416/G3/assets/162323285/e7abae8b-d244-4297-aea6-ff854381eac2)

-## 🔹 Step ③ Lastly, the teacher wraps up the lesson on the “Solar System” with the interactive quiz
+## 🔹 Step ③ Lastly, the teacher wraps up the lesson on the “Solar System” with the interactive quiz.

 Class material using 'quiz template' in Genially: https://view.genial.ly/62923dc99d21860018cf1938/interactive-content-eight-spinning-planets-quizzes